muarshad01/LLM/Notes/lecture20_notes.md

-ntroduction
-0:00
-[Music]
-0:05
+#### Layer normalization

-hello everyone welcome to this lecture in the build large language models from scratch Series in today's lecture we are 0:13 going to look at one specific component of the large language model architecture and that is layer 0:20 normalization before that let me quickly recap what we covered in the last lecture in the last lecture we 0:26 essentially had a bird ey view of how the llm architecture looks like so what 0:32
+* before that let me quickly recap what we covered in the last lecture in the last lecture we 0:26 essentially had a bird ey view of how the llm architecture looks like so what 0:32